junxit/us-congress-bills-112/metadata.md

 - 2012-09-12 — Motion to reconsider laid on the table Agreed to without objection.
 - 2012-09-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 355 - 62 (Roll no. 570). (text: CR 9/11/2012 H5822)
 - 2012-09-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 355 - 62 (Roll no. 570).(text: CR 9/11/2012 H5822)
+- 2012-09-13 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.